-Yarrawonga Foreshore has performed quite poorly compared to the benchmark for attendance, generally being below the benchmark, however the facility did enjoy some growth in attendances
+Yarrawonga Foreshore has performed quite poorly compared to the benchmark for attendance, generally being below the benchmark, however the facility did enjoy some growth in attendances in the 2016/17 season.
+This has resulted in Key Performance Area (KPA) Ratings of 21 which is just inside the 'marginal' range.

-There is no evidence of any community involvement in the operation of the Yarrawonga Foreshore which has resulted in ratings of 0 which is in the 'not acceptable' range.
+There is no evidence of any community involvement in the operation of the Yarrawonga Foreshore Pool which has resulted in ratings of 0 which is in the 'not acceptable' range.